backdrop-contrib/slick/README.txt

 only if trouble to see the new options, or when options don't apply properly.
 This is most likely true when the library adds/changes options, or the module does something new.
-Always clear the cache when updating the module to ensure things are picked up.
+Always clear the cache when updating the module to ensure things are picked up:
+- admin/config/development/performance

 Dropped workaround for "on demand" lazyLoad.
 The issue is no longer valid.
 However if the issue persists at your end, please try two possible fixes below.